alireza-karampour/qnq/README.md

 ## ✨ Features

-- 🎨 **Interactive TUI** - Beautiful terminal interface powered by Bubble Tea
+- 🎨 **Interactive TUI** - Beautiful full-screen terminal interface powered by Bubble Tea
+- 🌈 **Stylish Design** - Color-coded elements with Lip Gloss styling
 - ⚙️ **Configuration Management** - Flexible config with Viper
 - ⌨️ **Keyboard-Driven** - Efficient navigation with vim-style keys
+- 📱 **Responsive** - Adapts to terminal size and handles resizing
 - 🔧 **Extensible** - Easy to add new commands and features
 - 🚀 **Fast & Lightweight** - Written in Go for maximum performance